Bayesian measures of leverage and influence: Prior-data conflict

 The appropriate expression to use depends on the context.
 If a binomial outcome is obtained by repeated Bernoulli trials on the same observational unit then $p^{\text{bin}}_{Wi}$ is more appropriate.
-Conversely, if a binomial random variable is created by aggregating Bernoulli outcomes on different observational units that share the same predictor variables then $p^{\text{bern}}_{Wi}$ is more appropriate.
-These two scenarios give the same likelihood under the model, but suggest different perturbations to the data.
-In the examples used below, the latter penalty is used.
+Conversely, if a binomial random variable is created by post hoc aggregation of Bernoulli outcomes on different observational units that happen to share the same predictor variables then $p^{\text{bern}}_{Wi}$ is more appropriate.
+In the examples used below, the latter penalty is used for this reason.